dustinpfister/blog_posts/_posts/js-javascript-module-object-literal.md

 So that is it for now when it comes to the object literal module pattern.
 The pattern is a great starting point when it comes to starting out with a module, but I do not have to work so much about having to start all over if I want to transition into another pattern.
 There is of course a whole lot more to write about when it comes to modules and javaScript of course.
 This post was meant to just be a starting point of sorts when it comes to making them in a client side javaScript environment.

 One major project that I have made when it comes to the [object literal pattern is my general utilizes module](/2021/08/06/js-javascript-example-utils/) that I have made, and continue to expand now and then.
+In fact many of the methods and code examples are borrowed from that module, and I also add additional methods to it when working out examples for posts such as this.

 In a nodejs environment a whole other pattern needs to be observed when it comes to making modules in that environment, and also there are many other pattens and more modern ways of making modules in a client side environment.